 Abstract

 India's forest ecosystems, though covering only 21.71% of the national geographical area, harbor immense biodiversity and ecological significance.
 The nation's varied forest types from tropical rainforests to dry alpine belts are vital ecological assets, yet increasingly threatened by biotic disturbances, especially insect pests.
 Unlike agriculture, where short crop cycles permit timely pest impact assessments, forest pest outbreaks often go unnoticed until substantial ecological and economic damage has occurred.
 The prolonged life cycles of both forest trees and associated insect pests, coupled with limited baseline data, hinder timely interventions.
 Integrated Pest Management (IPM) offers a holistic and sustainable solution, combining biological, cultural, and chemical strategies.
 However, the application of IPM in forestry remains underdeveloped due to challenges in monitoring, logistical limitations, and lack of adaptive frameworks.
 This paper synthesizes current pest management scenarios in Indian forestry, showcasing success stories from global and national contexts.
 It discusses the role of forest insect pests across tree developmental stages and explores their impact on natural forests, plantations, and non-timber forest products.
-Case studies include teak (Tectona grandis), sal (Shorea robusta), eucalyptus, and poplar, highlighting the practical integration of entomopathogenic nematodes (EPNs), parasitoids like Trichogramma raoi, and botanical fumigants for seed pest control.
+Case studies include teak (Tectona grandis), sal (Shorea robusta), eucalyptus, and poplar, highlighting the practical integration of entomopathogenic nematodes (EPNs), parasitoids, and botanical fumigants for seed pest control.
 Specific attention is given to emerging tools, indigenous biocontrol agents, and formulation advancements for EPNs adapted to Indian conditions.
 The findings underline the urgent need for localized, ecologically compatible IPM models, along with capacity-building initiatives to equip frontline forest managers.
 By advancing research and fostering region-specific guidelines, the adoption of IPM in forestry can contribute significantly to sustainable forest health management and biodiversity conservation.

 Introduction

-Forests play a pivotal role in sustaining India’s ecological balance and contributing to its natural resource wealth, even though they occupy only 21.71% (713,789 sq. km) of the country’s total geographical area, as reported in the India State of Forest Report (ISFR, 2021).
+Forests play a pivotal role in sustaining India’s ecological balance and contributing to its natural resource wealth, even though they occupy 713,789 sq. km, as reported in the India State of Forest Report (ISFR, 2021).
 The country's forest cover is marked by extraordinary ecological diversity, ranging from the tropical evergreen forests of the Andaman and Nicobar Islands to the dry alpine forests found in the upper Himalayan regions.
-A distinct ecological belt encircling the equator is formed by the geographical distribution of tropical forests between the Tropics of Cancer (23.5°N) and Tropics of Capricorn (23.5°S).
+A distinct ecological belt encircling the equator is formed by the geographical distribution of tropical forests.
 These forests are among the world's most biologically productive ecosystems, making up around 10% of the land area above sea level.
-The Food and Agriculture Organization (FAO, 1993) estimated that tropical forests cover around 1,700 million hectares worldwide.
+The Food and Agriculture Organization estimated that tropical forests cover around 1,700 million hectares worldwide (FAO, 1993).
 This vast forest cover is found inside the borders of more than 90 nations, including parts of Southeast Asia, Central and sub-Saharan Africa, the Caribbean, North, Central, and South America, and India, which is a major component of this tropical zone (Redublo, 2016).